ReproducibiliTea-org/reproducibiliTea/_journal-clubs/mcmaster.md

 Address: Psychology, McMaster University, 1280 Main St. W., L8S 4K1, Hamilton, Ontario, Canada

 ---
-McMaster is excited to host Canada's first ReproducibiliTea journal club.
+Welcome to the McMaster ReproducibiliTea journal club!
 We will begin meeting in January 2020 to discuss how we can help make science transparent, reproducible, and cumulative.

-**Inclusivity:**
 Everyone is welcome to join us - skeptics and enthusiasts alike!
 We welcome undergraduates, graduate students, faculty, and staff from all departments and background, and hope to hear views from all perspectives.

-Your voice is welcome here, and we offer a friendly atmosphere!